ThousandBirdsInc/chidori/README.md

 # These dependencies are necessary for a successful build
 brew install cmake

-# Protobuf is depended upon by denokv, which we in turn currently depend on
-brew install protobuf

 # We are investigating if this is necessary or can be removed
-brew install libiconv
 brew install python@3.12

 # Chidori uses uv for handling python dependencies